-Carl Kime is a Principal at IFS and brings extensive service in the Executive and Legislative branches of government.
+Carl Kime is a Founding Partner at IFS and brings extensive service in the Executive and Legislative branches of government.

 After his retirement from federal service in 2007, Carl became the Founder and CEO of Lodestar Strategies, Inc. Lodestar Strategies specializes in providing government, industry and university clients with strategic advice and guidance on program development, program management, business development, technology transition, industrial teaming arrangements and nuances of the federal acquisition process.
 Lodestar clients included a number of senior researchers in the Department of Defense and Intelligence Community and focused on development and transition of innovative advanced technologies into game-changing operational capabilities.
 Lodestar has been affiliated with Innovative Federal Strategies for several years—working intimately on a variety of client concerns.
 Carl also serves as a faculty member in the University of Minnesota’s Technological Leadership Institute.